Leskova

 Leskova (Лескова) is a village located in the municipality of Tutin, southwestern Serbia.
-According to the 2011 census, the village has a population of 292 inhabitants.
+According to the 2011 census, the village has a population of 193 inhabitants.

+History

-Leskova like other villages of Tutin was founded by Albanian fis who moved there from what is today Albania.
+Leskova, like other villages of Tutin, was founded by Albanian fis who moved there from what is today Albania.
 The elders of the village recount that a blood feud caused their settlement near Tutin.
 Leskova is the main village of the Upper Pešter plateau.
+During the early 18th century, the village was noted to have been inhabited by six families and 196 people belonging to Catholic Albanian tribes.

-The first windmill farm opened in Serbia is located near Leskova; it was opened in 2011 and has an installed capacity of 600 KW.
+The first windmill generator opened in Serbia is located near Leskova; it was opened in 2011 and has an installed capacity of 600 KW.

+Leskova is also a place of a large company for soil production by the name of Treset, whose soil is delivered from Braćak, the village north of Leskova.

+Leskova consists of two parts, north, usually considered the part of which the business revolves around farming and keeping animals for profit.
+The southern part is considered downtown in all of the Pešter plateau.

+In southern Leskova, there is a main or elementary school “Dr. Ibrahim Bakić” and is the only elementary school in the area.